cat-training-2020/cat-training-2020.github.io/content.md

 - Press **Control-Shift-P** to enter a command
   - Type **GitHub: Clone** and press **Enter**
 - Choose file locations
-  - **Clone from:** your GitHub repository URL https://github.com/yourname/cs4hs
+  - **Clone from:** your GitHub repository URL <https://github.com/username/cs4hs>
   - **To directory:** wherever you like, e.g. home/yourname/code/cs4hs
+  - To view folder pane on left in Atom, press Alt + \ or View -> 'Toggle tree view'

 ### Local cs4hs repository

-- To see 'tree' view press Alt + \ or View -> 'Toggle tree view'
 - Exists on your computer
   - It is a "local" repository
 - Files and folders behave as usual
 - Linked to the version on GitHub

+Note: draw picture

 ### 3. Change some files